-Freshwater vs. Saltwater Pools: When you decide to set up a new swimming pool, you have the option of using freshwater or saltwater.
+Freshwater vs. Saltwater Pools: When you have a swimming pool, you have the option of freshwater or saltwater.
 Both options are popular throughout the country, and they both come with their pros and cons.
 In order to figure out which option is right for you, you need to understand the difference between saltwater pools and freshwater pools.
-This guide illustrates those differences so you can determine what you want to use in your in ground swimming pool.
+This guide illustrates those differences so you can determine what is right for you to use in your swimming pool.

 The Difference between Freshwater vs. Saltwater Pools

 Freshwater and saltwater swimming pools both run off the same basic set of equipment.
 And, contrary to what some people think – they both use chlorine to sanitize the water.
 The only difference is the way the chlorine is delivered to the water to kill bacteria and sanitize the pool.
 For a freshwater pool, this comes from tablets or chemicals added to the water – the frequency is dependent on the size of the pool, pool usage volume and weather conditions.